Whitehead (bird): Feeding

-The diet of whiteheads is primarily insectivorous in nature – they are classified as arboreal insectivores.
-Their main prey are spiders, moths, caterpillars and beetles which are gleaned from tree trunks, leaves and branches in the canopy and subcanopy.
+The diet is primarily insectivorous in nature – they are classified as arboreal insectivores.
+Their main prey are spiders, moths, caterpillars and beetles, which are gleaned from tree trunks, leaves and branches in the canopy and subcanopy.
 They rarely feed on the forest floor.
-They will supplement their predominantly insectivorous diet with the fruits of native plants such as māhoe and matipo and like the yellowhead, they frequently hang upside down from branches or twigs while feeding.
-Whiteheads will often form mixed-species feeding flocks with saddlebacks, kākāriki or silvereyes to catch the insects these birds dislodge as they feed.
+They supplement their predominantly insectivorous diet with the fruits of native plants such as māhoe and matipo and, like the yellowhead, they frequently hang upside down from branches or twigs while feeding.
+Whiteheads often form mixed-species feeding flocks with saddlebacks, kākāriki or silvereyes to catch the insects these birds dislodge as they feed.